incredibleLeitman/kd-tree/README.md

 ## commandline arguments

 - -v                    starts with visualization if provided (else just commandline)
+- -p                    starts in performance mode (just cmd), overrided -v flag
 - -f <file>             loads vertices from given file (.obj file format)
 - --rngcount <count>    generates the given amount of random triangles

 ## vis controls

+(only available for windows builds.
+May work if a desktop manager is available, but to build the include and lib folders have to be provided in the makefile)

 - move the observer camera with WASD keys
 - space bar to shoot a raycast in the current view direction